 - A set of Group level internal policies and procedures which is maintained centrally and accessible to employees via the intranet.
 The policies and procedures at both Group level and business or operational level are regularly reviewed for updates to resolve operational deficiencies and to meet new compliance requirements.
 Enhancement efforts to streamline local policies, guidelines or procedures at business or operational level to key Group Policies and Procedures are continuing. - A Group Procurement Framework which provides a fairly standardised, uniform and consistent set of controls by promoting accountability, ownership and transparency.
 This increases the ability of the Group to develop a pool of reliable and competent vendors through proper governance, selection of appropriate procurement methods and vendor management. - A Group Personal Data Protection Framework which provides guidelines on implementation of controls in business and operations processes in meeting the requirements of data protection principles of Personal Data Protection Act 2010. - Other key policies such as Competition Policy and Sexual Harassment Policy which complement the Group's CoBEC and ABC Policy.
-These policies direct the employees to behave ethically and professionally in ensuring compliance with relevant laws and creation of a conducive working environment. - A Group Sustainability Framework which provides the roadmap to enhance the management of the material Economic, Environmental and Social risks and opportunities as well as stakeholders engagement.
-It features the four pillars of Sustainability: Environment, Workplace, Community and Marketplace.
+These policies direct the employees to behave ethically and professionally in ensuring compliance with relevant laws and creation of a conducive working environment. - A Group Sustainability Policy that outlines the general principles and fundamentals governing the Group's commitment to sustainability, establishing a foundation for its strategic approach to integrating economic, social and environmental considerations.